 Nutrients: High in calories, carbs, vitamin C, K, potassium, and phosphorus.

-Other Incredible Japanese Fruits For Your Party
+Other Incredible Japanese Fruits To Try

 After trying all fruits in the above sections, you can change the palate with these other Japanese fruits in this part.
 I hope you will love their flavor.